Laurel Hill State Park is comprised of 4,062 acres of mountainous, wooded terrain in central Somerset County.

 While the entire park is awash in vibrant colors, Laurel Hill Lake in particular is a favorite spot of mine, as the shimmering reflections only enhance the experience.

-The Overlook Tower at Laurel Hill State Park
+The Scenic Overlook Tower at Laurel Hill State Park

-At the southern end of Laurel Hill State Park you’ll find a magnificent overlook tower with panoramic views of the Somerset County countryside.
+At the southeastern corner of Laurel Hill State Park you’ll find a magnificent scenic overlook tower with panoramic views of the Somerset County countryside.

-The tower is located at the end of a 0.3 mile long trail (an old dirt forest road), with parking available at the trailhead off Lyons Road (see map below).
+The tower is located at the end of a 0.3 mile long gated dirt road, with parking available at the trailhead off Lyons Road (see map below).

 GPS coordinates for the trailhead/parking area are 39.97735, -79.23607.